pypeit/PypeIt/doc/out_spec1D.rst

 HDF5
 ++++

-PYPIT will generate a single HDF5 file for each science exposure.
+PypeIt will generate a single HDF5 file for each science exposure.
 The HDF5 file contains the groups: header, meta, boxcar and optimal.
 Each group has its respective datasets: